ajh30117/SunSymbolsWebsite/src/content/posts/on writing well 4 tips.md

 ---
 <!--StartFragment-->

-## William Zinsser’s On Writing Well: 4 Tips for Better Digital Content
+# 4 Tips for Better Digital Content from William Zinsser's On Writing Well

-How to use this classic book’s advice to write well \*online\*
+### How to use this classic book’s advice to write well \*online\*

 I’ve seen so many people recommend William Zinsser’s book *On Writing Well* to newer writers — particularly copywriters.
 But the book's first edition *is* 40-something years old, and the way we consume information has changed drastically in that time.